niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUBADV01 Istio.md

 	```

 * Point your browser to [`http://192.168.99.100:31551/`](http://192.168.99.100:31551) (replace 192.168.99.100 with the address of your cluster)
+* Click on the `Home` button in the upper left hand corner
+* Select `Istio Service Dashboard`

   Your dashboard should look like this:
   ![Grafana-Dashboard](./images/grafana_1.png)

-Play around and observer the different metrics being collected.
+Play around and observe the different metrics being collected.

 [Collecting Metrics on Istio](https://istio.io/docs/tasks/telemetry/metrics/)